It's All About Covers: Persistent Homology of Cover Refinements: Covers Quotiented by a Partition

+as simplicial complexes on the common vertex set $I_s$.
+We take $\theta_s$ to be the identity induced on homology.

-Consequently, for any $s \leq t$, the structural maps of the persistence modules (which are induced by the refinement maps on $I$) commute with the identity.
-Therefore, the diagram of vector spaces commutes naturally, defining an isomorphism of persistence modules. \end{proof}
+For $r \leq s$, the structural maps on both sides of the diagram are induced by refinement maps between covers indexed over $I_r$ and $I_s$.
+Since any two refinement maps between two given covers are contiguous, they induce the same map on homology).
+The naturality square thus commutes, defining an isomorphism of persistence modules. \end{proof}

 This proposition bridges the theoretical gap between the fixed metric space $X$ and the varying quotient spaces.
 It allows us to perform geometric analysis and prove interleavings using the pullback cover $\mathcal{U}_P$ (which resides on the fixed space $X$), while guaranteeing that these results apply to the computationally efficient quotient complex.